WTFAcademy/ETHBeijing/README.md

 ### What can I build during the event?

 We provide 3 main tracks and several sponsor tracks in ETH Beijing.
 Each project must select 1 main track and can optionally select any sponsor tracks that fit.

+### Are there ticket for non-developer participants?

+Because of Beijing's policy, we limit the number of people participating in the event.
+Only developers selected for the hackathon can participate in this event, and no tickets are provided for non-developers.
+However, our workshop will be broadcast live online, and remote participation is welcome.